 There are some limitations when displaying an Instagram Hashtag feed on your website.
 When displaying a “Recent” feed, Instagram only returns the most recent hashtag posts from the past 24-hour period.
 Because of this, when you create a new Recent hashtag feed, posts from the “Top posts” section will initially be retrieved, sorted by date, and saved.
 Then going forward, new Recent posts will be added to your feed as it updates, and the plugin will store these posts so that they can continue to be displayed indefinitely, creating a permanent feed of your posts.

 Another thing to keep in mind is that in a 7-day period, each connected Business Profile has a unique Hashtag search limit of 30 Hashtags.
 If you need to display more than 30 different Hashtags, you can connect another Business Profile, and the Instagram Feed Pro plugin will automatically start using the 30 Hashtag search ‘slots’ of this additional account when the first account has used all its ‘slots’.

-Due to some major changes Instagram made on December 11, 2018, the process for displaying an Instagram feed on your website has changed.
-Instagram have deprecated Hashtag feeds in their old API and have now migrated to their new Graph API.
+Please note: If you previously were displaying a Hashtag feed using a Personal account connection, this is no longer possible due to some major changes Instagram made in December of 2018.
+The process for displaying an Instagram feed on your website has changed.
+Instagram has deprecated Hashtag feeds in their old API and have now migrated to the new Graph API.
 They now require an Instagram Business Profile, rather than a Personal Profile.